darellduma/-WordPress-Plugin-Google-reCAPTCHA-Response-Validator/README.md

 # [WordPress Plugin]Google-reCAPTCHA-Response-Validator
 A WordPress Plugin for Google ReCAPTCHA Response Validation

+## Before You Use

+This plugin is recommended for WordPress developers who wants to validate Google reCAPTCHA response from the front end.

 ## How To Use
 1. Download the entire folder.
 2. Paste it in your plugins directory file.